mimiframework/Mimi.jl/docs/src/howto/howto_2.md

 ## Accessing Results

 After a model has been run, you can access the results (the calculated variable values in each component) in a few different ways.
+Note that if you have used composite components and wish to access results deeper than the the Parameters and Variables available in your top-level components you may need the special syntax in the Composite Component Details subsection below.

 You can use the `getindex` syntax as follows: